 Food and water

 Be sure to disinfect anything your children put in their mouths.
 For young children, breastfeeding is the safest way to avoid exposing your child to diseases that are transmitted through food and water.
+Avoid food that can't be peeled and choose bottled water over tap water at all times.

 Prevent bites by protecting your children with insect repellent or a mosquito net on the stroller, for example, since infected insects can transmit many diseases.